benkaraban/blip-blop/README.md

 Blop famous.
 I would rather have a separate lexicon for the fellas that can't french.

+This project is HUGE for two students.
+Kudos to you guys, it's a LOT of work, and even if the quality is, uh, debatable, the game actually works flawlessly and you undeniably got the work done.
+Congrats and thanks!

+## Lexicon

+- Couille: testicle.
+That's what the players are, and the code is in couille.{cpp,h}
+- schnuff: "thing".
+It's not french, it's a made up word, don't look at me like that
+- snuf: Smurf?
+- Tête de turc: a person that gets all the hate.
+In the game engine, the enemies are fighting one of the two couilles at a time, who is then called "la tête de turc".
+See `Game::tete_turc`

+## When I laughed

+- "couille" in the code
+- "schnuff"
+- Tête de turc.
+That's kinda informal and slang.
+- `SuperListe` (=AwesomeList).
+And it's actually really not awesome, it's a `void*` based linked list with an embedded STATEFUL iterator.
+I'm sad I have to remove it to use actual vectors.
+- `SuperListe::vide_porc`: empty (like a?) pork, meaning "in an unclean way".
+  IDK why, the code is exactly the same as the unporked version.
+- `SuperListe::supprime_porc`: removes an element of the list without freeing its memory (ie, it's a non-owning list)

+## Significant differences

+- The menus were a big pile of switch case in a single class.
+The pause menu and the title screen menu were just a big copy paste.
+I cleaned up all that.
+  Take a look at `menus/`.
+Pause menu and title screen menu are now the same thing
+- Added a "TOGGLE FULLSCREEN" option.
+- Fixed a bug that prevented unix like os from playing.
+Some level descriptions contained path containing backslashes that failed.
+Now backslashes are handled.
+- MusicBank

 # Blip'n Blop
 This is the source code of Blip'n Blop, a free video game for the PC released in 2002.
 Years after the game got released, some enthusiastic programmers asked us to open source it and here we are!